Fire and rescue services

 Some private hospitals and clinics are good.
 Facilities outside Panama City are limited.

-Many doctors and hospitals need cash payment before treating you, even in an emergency.
+You usually need to pay cash upfront before doctors and hospitals will treat you, even in an emergency.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.